eclypse-tms/PanelView/README.md

 ```

-When screen size changes to compact you may call `combineAll()` to gather all views in one panel.
+`func combineAll()` -> gathers all views in the center panel - maybe useful when the screen size changes to compact.

 ## Pushing and Popping ViewControllers on a Panel
 All panels are embedded in a UINavigationViewController.
 This means you can push or pop view controllers just like you normally do.